msobanjo/courseware/topics/aws/vpc/route-tables/README.md

 ## Deleting Route Tables
 ### Basic Usage
 Like most resources, a Route Table can be deleted by referencing its ID.
-Make sure that the Route Table isn't being used by any VPCs or Subnets.
+Make sure that the Route Table isn't being used by any VPCs or Subnets:
 ```bash
 # aws ec2 delete-route-table --route-table-id [ROUTE_TABLE_ID]
 aws ec2 delete-route-table --route-table-id rtb-22574640